brycewray/eleventy_solo/src/posts/2020/07/chasing-100-tips-optimizing-website.md

 featured_image_caption: |
   <span class="caption">Image: <a href="https://unsplash.com/@tsvetoslav?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Tsvetoslav Hristov</a>; <a href="https://unsplash.com/s/photos/tsvetoslav-hristov-stopwatch?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
 ---

-***Update, 2020-08-01**: As I will explain more fully in the appropriate section herein, I posted this prior to my decision, about two weeks later, that using web "fonts" was worth the tiny, but measurable, performance hit they can impose.
-(The screen capture below was from **before** that change, when the site was still using system "fonts.")* {.yellowBox}

 If you have your own website, chances are you like to make it work better for your visitors and, yes, show up higher in search engine ratings.
 Let's talk about how you can do that.